 The RYA is the national body for all forms of recreational and competitive boating.
 It represents dinghy and yacht racing, motor and sail cruising, RIBs and sportsboats, powerboat racing, windsurfing, inland cruising and personal watercraft.
-The RYA manages the British sailing team and Great Britain was the top sailing nation at the 2000, 2004 and 2008 Olympic Games.
+The RYA manages the British sailing team which is one of the UK's most successful Olympic medal winning sports.